 Throughout history Humankind has evolved by imitating the example of the natural world, and the belief that innovations based on natural strategies are inherently more efficient and effective has served us well.
 It’s known today as Biomimetics and in science, medicine, and engineering we rely on it every day.
 But will that always be the case?
 Many believe that the 21st century will see our final emancipation from Mother Earth as if in discovering the Higgs boson the Large Hadron Collider has finally broken the cord.
 Isn’t this the Technological Age, after all?
 In some ways, yes – but in others it might be as well described as the Abstract Age.

-Working in the realm of wild abstraction is probably essential if you’re on a voyage of discovery at the cutting of particle physics, but I think an obsession with the eccentric has stunted and frivolized Art and now threatens to do the same in the wider world.
-Today we have denigrated the traditional and elevated the offbeat to the point where millions of people thought making an idiotic TV personality President of the most powerful nation on Earth was a good idea.
+Working in the realm of wild abstraction is probably essential if you’re on a voyage of discovery at the cutting edge of particle physics, but I think an obsession with the eccentric has stunted and diminished art and now threatens to do the same in the wider world.
+Today we have denigrated the traditional and elevated the offbeat to the point where millions of people thought making an idiotic TV personality president of the most powerful nation on Earth was a good idea.
 That said, Donald Trump’s famous disregard for facts makes him the ideal leader in the Abstract Age.
-Children in America have long been told that anyone can become President and now perhaps for the first time they can truly believe it!
+Children in America have long been told that anyone can become president and now perhaps for the first time they can truly believe it!
 At a time when racism, sexism, and homophobia are less tolerated than at any previous moment in human history America elected the most racist, sexist, and homophobic leader it has had since Andrew Jackson.
-But this is the Abstract Age – and this kind of s**t really does happen.
+But this is the Abstract Age – and this kind of thing happens.

 Maybe in the Abstract Age anything really is possible if – as we are always being told – we just want it enough.
 But isn’t this the same cruel lie that has left half of the adult population under 25 queuing outside the NEC waiting to have their big dream shattered by a small man in stacked heels?
 Or could it be true that the only reason every kid with two left feet isn’t playing for Chelsea is because they just didn’t want it enough.
 The other day it occurred to me how much I really wanted to be an internationally renowned neurosurgeon and so, buoyed by the possibility, I immediately emailed the Mayo Clinic offering to perform an auditory brainstem implant.
 Disappointingly I’m still yet to receive a reply.
 Maybe I just didn’t want it enough.
 After all, whilst my surgical career has been held back by my complete lack of understanding, training, skills, and natural ability many abstract artists have thrived in the Modern Art world despite possessing similar limitations.
 Rothko, Pollock, and Klein – now they all obviously wanted it enough.